Whittier, California: Etymology

-In the founding days of Whittier, when it was a small isolated town, Jonathan Bailey and his wife, Rebecca, were among the first residents.
-They followed the Quaker religious faith and practice, and held religious meetings on their porch.
-Other early settlers, such as Aquila Pickering, espoused the Quaker faith.
+In the founding days of Whittier, when it was a small, isolated town, Jonathan Bailey and his wife, Rebecca, were among the first residents.
+They followed the Quaker religious faith and practice and held religious meetings on their porch.
+Other early settlers, such as Aquila Pickering, also espoused the Quaker faith.
 As the city grew, the citizens named it after John Greenleaf Whittier, a respected Quaker poet, and deeded a lot to him.
-Whittier wrote a dedication poem, and is honored today with statues and a small exhibit at the Whittier museum; a statue of him sits in Whittier's Central Park, and another representing his poem "The Barefoot Boy" used to reside by the City Hall and is now in front of the main library.
-Whittier never set foot there, but the city still bears his name and is rooted in the Quaker tradition.
+Whittier wrote a dedication poem and is honored today with statues and a small exhibit at the Whittier Museum; a statue of him sits in Whittier's Central Park, and another representing his poem "The Barefoot Boy" used to reside by the City Hall and is now in front of the main library.
+Whittier never set foot there, but wrote the poem "My Name I Give to Thee" about the city.
+Many of the streets in Uptown Whittier bear the names of Quaker settlers of Whittier or other prominent Quakers, such as Greenleaf Avenue (for Whittier), Bailey Street, Pickering Avenue, Penn Street (for William Penn), Hadley Street and Washington Avenue (both for Washington Hadley), and Painter Avenue (for John Hunt Painter).

 History

+The Gabrielino first inhabited the area.